 2. Appraisal Fee

 This appraisal report goes to your lender to assure it that the property is worth what you’re paying for it.
 This report worked in our favor a couple of years ago when our home came back appraised for $10,000 less than our bid; the sellers had to reduce their asking price in order to move forward.
-An appraisal can take about 2 hours and costs between $200 and $425.
+An appraisal can costs between a few hundred to several thousand dollars depending upon the complexity.

 3. Application Fees